-Hydrophilic Bounds is a video work that marks the beginning of the AXECIDYR project, and was imagined as the first chapter of a longer, more complex science-fiction narrative that interweaves fragments of the afrofuturist legend of the Drexciya civilisation with concerns around the possible consequences of deep-sea mining.
+Hydrophilic Bounds is the result of a collaboration with Fallon Mayanja, that marks the beginning of the AXECIDYR project, and was imagined as the first chapter of a longer, more complex science-fiction narrative that interweaves fragments of the afrofuturist legend of the Drexciya civilisation with concerns around the possible consequences of deep-sea mining.
 Through our dialogue, we explore the power of mythology and its potential to reactivate and reinvent histories and geographical spaces.

 loop 4K video, colour and sound 32 min